Home > Blog >

 • Always track previously ordered and remaining items separately.

 A quick manual change might seem harmless, but one missed detail can snowball into customer disputes or incorrect discounts.
+This is especially risky for stores with high order tracking volumes and tight shipping windows.

 How to avoid it: